 Abitibi-Consolidated and Louisiana-Pacific create the Abitibi-LP joint venture to build engineered wood products in Larouche and Saint-Prime (Quebec).

-SFK Pulp acquires Fairmont (West Virginia) and Menominee (Michigan) recycled pulp mills.
+SFK Pulp acquires Menominee (Michigan) recycled pulp mill.

 Abitibi-Consolidated merges with Bowater to become AbitibiBowater.